ganastor/htpc-download-box/README.md

 - TZ is based on your [tz time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 - The PUID and PGID are your user's ids.
 Find them with `id $USER`.
+- The MC_IP is the local ip of the host system.
+It's assumed to be static and will be used for communication between the the services that are located on the gluetun network, and those outside it.
 - This file should be in the same directory as your `docker-compose.yml` file so the values can be read in.

 ### Setup Deluge